 A Diagnosis labels you with an illness.
 Counsellors do not need to label you to treat you because they don’t work with you as a problem to be solved.
 They work with you as a unique individual who has access to all the information needed to bring about healing.

 A counsellor will not help you put your issues into boxes; neatly label them and store them away.
 You are more likely to open all your boxes one by one and scatter them all over the floor.
 In this way, you can move forward in your life with awareness, whereas previously, you were stumbling blindly forward, hoping for the best.

 Searching For a Counsellor

-I considered putting a few useful links here, but, considering this platform’s international nature, I would point you to specific search terms that would help you find services in your local area.
+I considered putting a few useful links here, but, considering this web’s international nature, I would point you to specific search terms that would help you find services in your local area.